When Does Fall Start in Texas?

 Astronomical Season

-Astronomical seasons are determined based on the position of our planet with respect to the sun.
+Astronomical seasons are determined based on the position of our planet concerning the sun.
 The dates calculated for astronomical seasons are the ones that appear on calendars, notebooks, and so on.

 The astronomical fall in Texas started on September 22, the same day as the entire Northern Hemisphere.
 This is also known as the Autumnal Equinox, when the sun is directly positioned above the equator, resulting in equal amounts of daylight and darkness.